 Clonidine – An anti-hypertensive drug that can help treat opioid withdrawal symptoms.
 This drug is usually most useful for people who have become addicted to opiates through a doctor’s care.

-HOW DO I START THE PROCESS OF SUBSTANCE ABUSE TREATMENT?
+HOW DO I START THE PROCESS OF DRUG ADDICTION TREATMENT?

 Leading a drug and alcohol-free life is a life-long process.
 The first step is to complete